gracklewontsing/javascript-quickguide-wallpaper/README.md

 # JavaScript Tips Wallpaper

-This application is a dynamic wallpaper engine that displays useful JavaScript tips and tricks directly on your desktop.
-It is built using Vue 3, TypeScript, and Vite, leveraging modern web technologies to provide a seamless and interactive experience.
+This is a simple application intended as a wallpaper for your desktop, showcasing rotating JavaScript tips.
+It is built using Vue 3 with `<script setup>` syntax and TypeScript for type safety.

 ## Features

-- **Dynamic Tips**: Rotating JavaScript tips to enhance your coding knowledge.
+- **Dynamic Tips**: Rotating JavaScript tips to enhance your coding experience.
+Meant as support for your daily coding rather than a full documentation guide.
 - **Lightweight**: Built with performance in mind using Vue 3 and Vite.
-- **Modern Tech Stack**: Utilizes TypeScript for type safety and `<script setup>` for concise Vue components.
+- **Various Framework Guide**: Quick concepts from popular frameworks like React, Angular, and Vue.

 ## Getting Started